GIBueno25/Project-2/README.md

 3. **How accurately can a song's popularity be predicted based on its features?**

-Using Random Forest Classifier with Grid, a song's popularity can predicted wuth an accuracy score of 0.6454.
+Using Random Forest Classifier with Grid, a song's popularity can be predicted with an accuracy score of 0.6454.

-In conclusion, this analysis reveals that a song's features should not be relioed upon to predict a song's popularity.
-We suspecty that predciting song's popuilrity is a complex undertaking because popularity is influenced by a mix of musical attributes, artists' marketing campaign, social factors, and cultural events.
+In conclusion, this analysis reveals that a song's features should not be relied upon to predict a song's popularity.
+We suspect that predicting song's popularity is a complex undertaking because popularity is influenced by a mix of musical attributes, artists' marketing campaign, social factors, and cultural events.

 <div align="left">
 ## Presentation